ngicks/eventqueue/README.md

 }
 ```

-eventqueue can be `Push`-ed arbitrary number as long as the system has enough memory space.
+eventqueue can be `Push`-ed or sent through `Pusher` channel, arbitrary number of elements as long as the system has enough memory space.
+Or you can limit queue size by `WithQueueSize`.

-It then tries to `Write` to `Sink` in FIFO order.
+It then tries to `Write` to `Sink` in queue's specific order (by default FIFO.)

 eventqueue also can `Reserve` happening of event after `fn func(context.Context) (E, error)`,
 passed `fn` will be called in a new goroutine and once `fn` returns with nil error, returned event from `fn` enters eventqueue.